Missing Persons

 No. A missing person’s history—whether previous disappearances, criminal record, or legal issues—does not change how the case is handled.
 Every case is treated with the same care, respect, and urgency.

-In Durham, the Missing Persons Coordinator works closely with the homicide unit on missing persons cases.
-While it might sound alarming to hear that the homicide unit is included, their involvement reflects the seriousness, coordination, and thoroughness applied to these investigations.
+In Durham, the Missing Persons Coordinator works closely with the Homicide Unit on missing persons cases.
+While it might sound alarming to hear that the Homicide Unit is included, their involvement reflects the seriousness, coordination, and thoroughness applied to these investigations.

-Partnering with the homicide unit allows the Missing Persons Coordinator to:
+Partnering with the Homicide Unit allows the Missing Persons Coordinator to:

 • Access officers with extensive expertise in urgent and complex investigations